 So, it’s all about the basics of DNS (Domain Name Server) and how it works.
 No doubt, this article will act as handy for you on DNS management.
 As mentioned above, the role od DNS is to convert the domain names into IP addresses.
 It also contains a mail server list that accepts emails for each domain name.

 If you are an AWS professional, it is mandatory for you to understand the concept of Domain Name System.
-It is also an important topic in the preparation of AWS certifications.
-If you are preparing for any AWS certification, we recommend you to enroll for our AWS Certification Training Courses and give your preparation a new edge.
-Our online training courses and practice tests help you pass the certification exam in the first attempt.
+It is also an important topic in the preparation of AWS foundation certifications.
+If you are preparing for any AWS certification, we recommend you to enroll for our Best AWS Certification Training Courses and give your preparation a new edge.
+We avails many professional career oriented AWS courses like; AWS DevOps, AWS Cloud Practitioner exam, AWS Security Certification, AWS Certified Associate Developer, AWS Certified Solutions Architect etc..
+Our online AWS Architect Training courses and practice tests help you pass the certification exam in the first attempt.
+For more help, we also provide a complete Guide to AWS Solutions Architect Associate Exam.